U.S. Route 6: Ohio

 US 6 enters Ohio from Indiana in Williams County.
 It travels through Edgerton, then just south of Bryan before it passes through Napoleon, Bowling Green, and Fremont, before turning northeast toward Sandusky Bay and Lake Erie.
-After passing through Sandusky, the highway follows the southern shore of Lake Erie, passing through Huron and Vermilion.
+After passing through Sandusky and the entrance to Cedar Point, the highway follows the southern shore of Lake Erie, passing through Huron and Vermilion.
 After crossing the Charles Berry Bridge in Lorain, it passes through the western suburbs of Greater Cleveland as Lake Road in Sheffield Lake, Avon Lake, Bay Village, and Rocky River, and Clifton Boulevard in Lakewood and the West Boulevard–Edgewater neighborhood of Cleveland proper.
 US 6 follows the Cleveland Memorial Shoreway into Downtown Cleveland, entering downtown by crossing the Detroit–Superior Bridge.
 US 6 follows Superior Avenue through Public Square and the east side of Cleveland before turning east onto Euclid Avenue in East Cleveland and Chardon Road in the city of Euclid.
 US 6 continues eastward through Lake County, Geauga County, and finally into Ashtabula County before entering the state of Pennsylvania along the Pymatuning Reservoir causeway.

 Ohio also has an alternate route of US 6 in Greater Cleveland.